NLHEALTHCARE/PYELT/README.rst

 Pyelt is developed to run on a **postgres database**.

-Pyelt uses SQLAlchemy.core only for connection and reflection.
-All other SQL statements (ddl, copy, insert and update statements) are created by the pyelt framework itself
+Pyelt uses the SQLAlchemy.core only for the connection and for reflection.
+All other SQL statements (ddl, copy, insert and update statements) are created by the pyelt framework itself.

-**Write your own mappings** to transfer and transform data from sources into staging into the data ware house.
+**Write your own mappings** to transfer and transform data from sources via staging into the data ware house.

 Content
 ----------------------------